History of San Diego: The Gibraltar of the Pacific

 In the 1890–1914 period the nation became greatly interested in Pacific naval affairs, as seen in the Spanish–American War of 1898; the U.S. acquisition of Guam, the Philippines, and Hawaii; and the opening of the Panama Canal in 1914.
-San Diego was in a strategic location and sought to become "the Gibraltar of the Pacific."
+San Diego was in a strategic location and sought to become "the Gibraltar of the Pacific".
 Civic leaders such as real-estate developer D. C. Collier and other leaders of the Chamber of Commerce, assisted by Congressman William Kettner actively lobbied the Navy and the federal government to make San Diego a major location for naval, marine, and air bases.
 During World War I the U.S. greatly expanded the Navy, and the city was eager to help.
 By the time the Marine Base and Naval Training Center opened in the early 1920s, the Navy had built seven bases in San Diego at a cost of $20 million, with another $17 million in the pipeline.
 The city's 'culture of accommodation' determined the way the city would grow for the next several decades, and created a military-urban complex rather than a tourist and health resort.
 With the reduction in naval spending after 1990, the Chamber turned its focus to tourism and conventions.

 San Diego had the great harbor and the weather; it seemed poised to become a world-class metropolis.
 But it was overshadowed by both San Francisco and Los Angeles.
 Businessman John D. Spreckels expressed the enthusiasm of San Diego's boosters in 1923, as well as the disappointment that it had not fully developed.:

-"Why did I come to San Diego?
-Why did any of you come?
-We came because we thought we saw an unusual opportunity here.
-We believed that everything pointed to this as the logical site for a great city and seaport.
-In short, we had faith in San Diego's future.
-We gave of our time and our strength and our means...to help develop our city, and naturally, our own fortunes. ...
-What is the matter with San Diego?
-Why is it not the metropolis and seaport that its geographical and other unique advantages entitle it to be?
-Why does San Diego always just miss the train, somehow?"